danielharrell/open-eyes-lect-2017-18/Open.md

 We can read this passage, I think, as an account of how being open is not just possible, but present, in what Bergson calls common sense.
-For in common sense, on Bergson's account, how things seem is how things are, and claims to the contrary sound incredible.
+For in common sense, on this account, how things seem is how things are, and claims to the contrary sound incredible.
 In other words, using earlier words, we are open, not closed, as a matter of course.

 This might be hard to believe at first, even from the standpoint of common sense.
-For there is self-knowledge in common sense, we could say, where we learn the limits of our openness, and the difference, then, between how things seem and how things are.
-It is common sense, for example, to call a pair of railroad tracks parallel, even though we see them converge to a point in the distance. often not how they are. learn the difference between the way things seem and the way they are, and gain this much self-knowledge know this much about the limits in our openness. not to confuse the way things seem for the way they are.
-If we see a pair of railroad tracks, for example, converge to a point in the distance, we would only deny the tracks were parallel from a lack of common sense.
-This is true, but the passage from Bergson invites us to reconsider the reason.
+For there is self-knowledge in common sense, we could say, where we first learn the limits of our openness, and the difference, then, between how things seem and how things are.
+It is common sense, for example, to call a pair of railroad tracks parallel, even though we see them converge to a point in the distance.
+But the passage from Bergson invites us to reconsider the reason for this.
 The tracks are parallel, for common sense, because they *look* parallel.
-And taking their convergence as a different look is what it would mean, in this context, to lack common sense, or to go outside common sense.
-This is just as if we claimed that an object of constant size looks as if it shrinks or grows, as it gets closer or farther away, when it really looks as if it gets closer or farther way.  , in just the way we would if we claimed that the same object looks as if it shrinks or grows, when it actually looks as if it gets closer or farther away.  as we abstract from  the distance in one direction that causes the constant distance in another that we make outside common sense.
-Their convergence to a point, in other words, is how a constant distance in one direction looks as it recedes to vanishing in another direction.   as they converge.  common sense would deem the tracks parallel because they *look* parallel, it is common sense to deem them parallel, and a lack of common sense to deny this. yet still deem them parallel?
+And it would be a lack of common sense to think they looked otherwise, in converging to a point.
+For in this convergence, the distance between parallels is not decreasing, but receding.
+And the same is true for any object of sight, as it moves closer or farther away: the look of this, for common sense, is not that it shrinks or grows, but that it approaches or retreats.
+In the change of size there is no change in shape; and this is how seeming is being for common sense, as the object's identity preserves its proportions, and allows it to stay the same, from one moment or place to the next, not just in how it is, but in how it looks.

+And if common sense were deceived in this, there would be no way for common sense to discover it, or allow us to accept it, without something like astonishment.
+Or to make the point closer to home: if there is to be a real difference between seeming and being, where parallel lines can look otherwise, or straight lines can look otherwise, or objects in general can look otherwise, then the difference---as we learn from Lobachevski---will rest on a postulate rather than phenomenon, and only challenge common sense in contradicting it. -Bring up philosophy here.

+rather than  t will
+not be parallel lines never look parallel, or straight lines never look straight, t, that are parallel never look parallel, or lines that are straight never look straight, straight lines straight, For it would require identity to be severed from proportion, as if a change of size always came with a change of shape, and where a change of size now means a change in shape, And this astonishment, I think, is just what the seniors feel, we experience, when identity is indeed severed from proportion, where a change in size means a change of shape, and parallels never look parallel, objects cannot change their size without chaging e experience this astonishment, I think, it is something like astonishment, I think, greet the news greet where proportion is not preserved by identity, it would be because proportion is not preserved in identiy, from a difference between identity and proportion, outside common sense, where every change of size involves a change of shape. of in this context, to speculate against common sense e only speculation against common sense ,

 conflate seeming from being,  don't we distinguish seeming from being as soon as we see